You are warmly invited to follow my journey in the Academic Art of Riding!

 In 2016, I started to organise courses with trainers of the Academic Art or Riding in Warsaw.
 The interest in this fantastic method slowly grew and the first students asked for lessons.
 My dream became reality!

-Since 2017, I teach individual lessons in the Warsaw area and give clinics and one day seminars in Poland.
+Since 2017, I teach individual lessons in the Warsaw area and give clinics and one day seminars in Poland and Europe.
 If you would like to know more, have a look at my website.
 In January 2019, I received an official trainer license by Bent Branderup and I joined the Bent Branderup Trainer® group.
 What a ride it has been!
+And since 2021 I teach online seminars about the academic art at our Online Horse Academy in order to make the academic art of riding more accessible for everyone.

 The articles on my blog are either based on my own experiences or result of my research about a certain topic.
 Please feel free to comment, I’m always open for a discussion!